 Peter Pan – Brighton’s Big Family Panto

-This members-only grand finale production of the classic pantomime more than lived up to its promise as a magical, memorable and seriously Christmassy experience for the whole family.
+This grand finale production of the classic pantomime, performed exclusively for our customers, more than lived up to its promise as a magical, memorable and seriously Christmassy experience for the whole family.

 Along with amazing flying effects, barrels of laughter on tap, jaw-dropping costumes and even - of course - a pirate-eating crocodile, this super show at the Hilton Brighton Metropole was sprinkled with the fairy dust of lots of little extras for guests, turning a good day into a great one.
 Treats included ice cream, refreshments, programmes, top-notch seats to enjoy the panto to the max, plus free light-up play swords for the children to relive the pirate proceedings with their own fun bit of swashbuckling.
 All together now: ooh aargh!